camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 You can find a detailed documentation about this action in the Camunda BPM [User Guide](https://docs.camunda.org/manual/develop/user-guide/process-engine/external-tasks/#reporting-bpmn-error).

 ### Variables
-The clients is compatible with all data types the Camunda Engine [supports](https://docs.camunda.org/manual/7.5/user-guide/process-engine/variables/#supported-variable-values).
+Both external tasks clients are compatible with all data types the Camunda Engine [supports](https://docs.camunda.org/manual/7.5/user-guide/process-engine/variables/#supported-variable-values).
-It also exist two ways to work with variables: using the typed or the untyped API.
+Variables can be accessed/altered using typed or the untyped API.

 #### Process and Local Variables
-Variables can be threaten as process variables or local variables.
+Variables can be treated as process or local variables.
 The former is set on the highest possible hierarchy of the variable scope and available to its child scopes in the entire process.
 If a variable, in contrast, is supposed to be set exactly on the provided execution scope, the local type can be used.